Sweet Patriotic Treats

 A festive layered Vanilla Cake with Buttercream, Berries, and Jam is great for presentation at any Fourth of July party.
 (Photo: Better Homes and Gardens)

-[Above left to right] 1.
 This pretty patriotic Independence Day Cake sure gets your attention!
-Red, white, and blue layers of cake are slathered with marshmallow buttercream frosting and decorated with summer-fresh blueberries and strawberries.
-(Photo: Unusual 2 Tasty) 2.
-Opt for simple decorating on the outside, knowing the “wow factor” will be on the inside of this 4th of July Flag Cake.
+Red, white, and blue layers of cake are slathered with marshmallow butter cream frosting and decorated with summer-fresh blueberries and strawberries.
+(Photo: Unusual 2 Tasty)

 [right] Red, White, and Blue Cookie Bark, a combination of white chocolate, pretzels, Oreos, and M&Ms is a colorful, festive, sweet and salty treat.
 (Photo: Love Stitched)